f-forcher/blog-posts/Polynomial Chaos.md

 \mathbf{e_0} = 1,\ \mathbf{e_1} = x,\ \mathbf{e_2} = x^2,\ \cdots \ \mathbf{e_n} = x^n
 ```

-It is almost tautological to see how sum and multiplication by a constant can produce every polynomial of that degree.
+It is very easy to show that the operations of sum and multiplication by a constant applied to monomials can produce every polynomial up to the highest monomial degre.

 #### Ortogonal bases
 For the next step, we need to consider some additional structure on our vector space: an [inner product](https://en.wikipedia.org/wiki/Inner_product_space).
-The inner product $\langle u,v \rangle$ is an operation that takes in two vectors and produces a scalar, satisfying some properties of symmetry, linearity and positive-definiteness
+The inner product $\langle u,v \rangle$: `[Vec, Vec] -> Num` is an operation that takes in two vectors and produces a scalar, satisfying some properties of symmetry, linearity and positive-definiteness
 (see wiki for more info).
-Moreover, an inner product defines a norm operation (the notion of length of a vector):
+Moreover, an inner product induces a norm operation `Vec -> Num` (the length of a vector) on the space:

 ```math
 || v ||^2 = \langle v, v \rangle \textrm{ or equivalently, } || v || = \sqrt{\langle v, v \rangle}
 ```

-For the purposes of Polynomial Chaos, the inner product $\langle P_i, P_j\rangle$ on the vector space of polynomials is defined as the definite integral
+For the purposes of Polynomial Chaos theory, the inner product $\langle P_i, P_j\rangle$ on the vector space of polynomials is defined as the definite integral
 of the product of the polynomials $P_i(x)P_j(x)$ over the domain
 $D$ of the variables, where each value of $x$ is weighted by a specified *weight* or *density function* $w(x)$